 It was evident that an industry fraught with multiple contact points and a long paper chain per trip put its on-ground workers at a grave risk of contamination.
 Perceiving the towering need for ‘Contactless Logistics’, Varuna Group fast tracked the development of its roadmap to bring in greater safety and efficiency into the system.

 The conventional transportation system includes a multitude of paper-based business processes - from handling of the lorry receipt (consignment note) to collection of a paper document as proof of delivery - which is time-consuming, leads to data quality problems and eventually impedes operational efficiency.
-Contactless Logistics aims to largely eliminate all forms of time-consuming human interventions and automate the entire process to the maximum extent.
+Contactless Logistics by Logistics Companies In India aims to largely eliminate all forms of time-consuming human interventions and automate the entire process to the maximum extent.

 Benefits of contactless logistics